loro-dev/crdt-richtext/README.md

 [**📚 See the blog post**](https://loro-dev.notion.site/crdt-richtext-Rust-implementation-of-Peritext-and-Fugue-c49ef2a411c0404196170ac8daf066c0)

+_The interface is not yet stable and is subject to changes.
+Do not use it in production._

 This Rust crate provides an implementation of Peritext that is optimized for performance.
 This crate uses a separate data structure to store the range annotation, decoupled from the underlying list CRDT.
 This implementation depends